-BSc (Hons) Business and Human Resource Management with Integrated Foundation Year
+BSc Business Management (Human Resource Management) with Foundation Year

 Course Details

-Final Award: BSc (Hons) Business and Human Resource Management with Integrated Foundation Year
+Final Award: - BSc Business Management (Human Resource Management) with Foundation Year

 Awarding Body: Birkbeck, University of London